Ed Easley

-Edward Michael Easley (born December 21, 1985) is an American former professional baseball catcher who played for the St. Louis Cardinals of Major League Baseball (MLB) in 2015.
+Edward Michael Easley (born December 21, 1985) is an American former professional baseball catcher.
+He played in Major League Baseball (MLB) for the St. Louis Cardinals in 2015.

 High school and college

 Easley attended Olive Branch High School, where he was an All-American and a 2-time All-State catcher for the Conquistadors.
 He had a .469 batting average with 12 home runs and 55 runs batted in (RBIs) in 2004, his senior year, earning him the Mississippi Gatorade Player of the Year award.

 Easley played college baseball at Mississippi State University for the Mississippi State Bulldogs baseball team.
 In his freshman year of 2005, he split time at third base and catcher in 62 games, hitting .296 with three home runs and 32 RBIs.
 After the 2005 season, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League (CCBL).
 In his sophomore year of 2006, he hit .336 with four home runs, 42 RBIs, and 18 doubles.
 After the 2006 season, he returned to the CCBL to play for the Chatham A's.
 In his junior year, he hit .358 with 12 home runs and 68 RBIs.
 He won the Johnny Bench Award, beating out Buster Posey and Matt Wieters.
 Easley was also the 2007 recipient of the Cellular South Ferriss Trophy (now the C Spire Ferriss Trophy), awarded annually to Mississippi's top collegiate baseball player.